-To begin the online formation process, create an account through the PENN File System.
+To begin the online formation process, create an account through the Pennsylvania Department of State website.
 Once subscribed, you’ll gain access to all the resources you need to appoint a commercial registered office provider (registered agent) and form your LLC online.

 Electing a Registered Agent by Mail

 To form your LLC by mail, simply download the Certificate of Organization, fill out the required fields and submit a physical copy with the Department of State (along with a $125 filing fee).
 You’ll be prompted to provide 1) the address of your registered office, or 2) your commercial registered office provider’s name and county of venue in Section 2.

 How to Change Your Registered Agent in Pennsylvania

 In order to change a Pennsylvania registered office or CROP, you will need to fill out Form 15-1507: Change of Registered Office and file it with the Department of State alongside a $5 filing fee.